objectliteral/teachingJS/chapters/02_fundamentals/01_types.md

 ```

 ### String
 A value of the String type is a sequence of zero or more Unicode characters.
-There is no character type in JavaScript, single characters are simply Strings with a length of 1.
+There is no character type in JavaScript, single characters are simply strings with a length of 1.

-In order to use string in your code, you can also rely on a literal.
+In order to use a string in your code, you can also rely on a literal.
 Conveniently the string literal is a pair of `"` double quotes or `'` single quotes.
 These two mean absolutely the same: They create a string value with the contents of the text, enclosed in the quotation marks.
 ```javascript
 var hi = "Hello";
 var earth = 'World';